jasonandrewth/PersonalWebsite/src/routes/writing/posts/gameoflife.md

 mesh.material.uniforms.uTexture.value = renderBufferA.texture;
 ```

-And that's all it takes to get back the texture, except now it's rendered off-screen and the output of that render is used as a texture in the framebuffer that renders on to the screen.
+And that's all it takes to get back the noise, except now it's rendered off-screen and the output of that render is used as a texture in the framebuffer that renders on to the screen.

 <iframe height="300" style="width: 100%;" scrolling="no" title="GOL 3" src="https://codepen.io/jasonandrewth/embed/eYKpagr?default-tab=js%2Cresult" frameborder="no" loading="lazy" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href="https://codepen.io/jasonandrewth/pen/eYKpagr">